aedoardo1990/2nd_Project/README.md

 <img src="./assets/images/readme-images/colors-palette.png" width="575" height="200">

 On the top of them, gold metallic, silver and bronze are used for the pop up messages at the end of the game according to the position of the player.
-They want to remind of the colors of the medals used to award in sport competitions.
+They aim at recalling the colors of the medals used to award in sport competitions.
 If the player does not finish on podium, the color of the message will be in brown.
 That is because in sport the "award" a sportsman gets for 4th place is known as the "wooden medal".

 <img src="./assets/images/readme-images/colors-palette-medals.png" width="575" height="150">

 ### Typography

 The Font chosen for the text on all the pages is "Titillium Web".
-This is the same Font of the just mentioned website of Formula 1.
-This Font wants as well to convey the player with the atmoshere of Formula 1 racing.
+This is the same Font of the mentioned website of Formula 1.
+This Font aims as well at conveying the atmoshere of Formula 1 racing.

 ### Wireframes